When the Firstborn Goes Full Villain Mode — Modern Paraphrase | nocap.bible

 Elijah Sends the DM of Doom 📜

 Then a letter showed up.
 From the .
-Let that hit for a second — Elijah, one of the most fire prophets in Israel's history, personally wrote this man a letter.
+Let that hit for a second — Elijah, an exceptionally prophets in history, personally wrote this man a letter.
 And it was NOT a vibe.

 "This is what the Lord, the God of David your father, says: You didn't walk in the ways of your father Jehoshaphat, or in the ways of Asa king of Judah.
 Nah — you walked in the ways of the kings of Israel.
 You led Judah and Jerusalem into unfaithfulness, just like Ahab's house did to Israel.
 And on top of all that — you unalived your own brothers.
 Your father's sons.
 Who were better than you."